bryantm1123/bryantm1123.github.io/_pages/tutorials/vscode-workflow/vscode-workflow.md

 Type `git status`.
 This will show you the current status of the changes Git is tracking in your directory.

-In the output of the command, you'll see first the `branch` name, in this case the default branch called `master`.
+In the output of the command, you'll see first the `branch` name, in this case the default branch called `master`. **Note** — It's best practice to use inclusive language, therefore I recommend renaming the `master` branch to `main`.
+To do so, run this simple command in the Terminal prompt: `git branch -m master main`.

-Next, you'll see `Untracked files` with a list of files that we've newly added (or *staged* in the language of Git).
+After the default branch, you'll next see `Untracked files` with a list of files that we've newly added (or *staged* in the language of Git).

 We also see a helpful message from Git instructing us to use `git add <file>...` to include the files we want to commit.